International House, Melbourne: Admission of women

-In 1972, International House became the first residential college of the University of Melbourne to admit female residents.
-While the idea formed part of its original vision, the International House Council initially feared the inclusion of women might call into question the moral tone of the college.
+In 1972, International House became the first residential hall of the University of Melbourne to admit female residents.
+While the idea formed part of its original vision, the International House Council initially feared the inclusion of women might call into question the moral tone of the hall.
 In June 1971, the Council finally agreed to admit women the following year.
 Women and men initially occupied separate floors; however, mixed floors are now the most common type of housing.